iusztinpaul/IusztinPaul/README.md

 ## 🤝 Let's collaborate!

-I'm always excited to collaborate with AI enthusiats and creators.
+I'm always excited to collaborate with other AI enthusiats and creators.
 Have an idea or working on something cool?
 Let's talk!

 📧 Reach out at [p.b.iusztin@gmail.com](mailto:p.b.iusztin@gmail.com)